Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 2) What words are used?

-3) How did you know about them?
+3) How did you find out about them?

 See Appendix 1